 Unfortunately for James, he didn’t reach the heights of De Gea.
 In fact, he didn’t reach game two.

 This was the left-back’s first and last game for Man Utd before he was sent out on loan and then sold to Wigan Athletic.

-He was part of the side which earned promotion to the Championship in 2018 but was released by the Latics in the summer and has since found a new home at Sunderland, who are going well in League One.
+He was part of the side which earned promotion to the Championship in 2018 but was released by the Latics in the summer and joined Sunderland.
+James has since found a new home with Doncaster Rovers, who are going well in League One.

 The defender was just two appearances away from 200 with Manchester United before he moved to West Brom.